scala-js/scala-js-website/doc/interoperability/types.md

 js.Dynamic.literal("foo" -> 42, "bar" -> "foobar")
 {% endhighlight %}

+### Literal object construction using an Scala object interface
+Sometimes for a nicer interface, literal objects can be implimented using a trait interface.
+The above JavaScript code can be implemented using following code:

+{% highlight scala %}
+trait MyObject extends js.Object {
+  val foo: Int = js.native
+  val bar: String = js.native
+}
+{% endhighlight %}

+A Scala object should be added for typesafe creation, it would help the readability of the code by removing lots of `js.Dynamic.literal` all over the code.

+{% highlight scala %}
+object MyObject {
+  def apply(foo: Int, bar: String): MyObject =
+    js.Dynamic.literal(foo = foo, bar = bar).asInstanceOf[MyObject]
+}
+{% endhighlight %}

 Alternatively, you can use anonymous classes extending `js.Object` or a [Scala.js-defined JS trait](./sjs-defined-js-classes.html).